THE RAMBLERS’ ASSOCIATION (BERKSHIRE WALKERS GROUP) CONSTITUTION (Adopted October 2019)

 (ii) The appropriate Secretary shall keep minutes comprising a record of the proceedings of all General Meetings, Committee and Sub-Committee meetings.

 (i) All monies raised by and on behalf of the Group including any funding received from the Area shall be applied in furtherance of the objects of the Association.

 (ii) The Honorary Treasurer shall keep proper financial records and shall report regularly to the Committee.
 If required by the Area, they shall be responsible for the preparation of the annual budget for the Group and its submission to the Area Treasurer for approval.
 They shall also be responsible for the preparation annually of Group income and expenditure accounts for the preceding Association financial year, a balance sheet showing the assets and liabilities at the end of that year, and for their submission to the Group’s independent examiner.

 (iii) All accounts in the name of the Group shall be opened at such Bank as the Board of Trustees may approve.
 All monies received shall be paid into the Bank and all payments, other than petty cash payments, shall be made by cheque or appropriate form of electronic transmission subject to appropriate controls.
 Cheques shall be signed by the Honorary Treasurer and/or other officers as decided by the Group Committee.
 To enable petty cash expenses to be paid, an advance shall be made to the Honorary Treasurer when necessary.

-(iv) The independent examiner(s) report shall be addressed to the members of the Group and to the Area Treasurer.
+(iv) The report of the independent examiner(s) shall be addressed to the members of the Group and to the Area Treasurer.